 The Canadian government has also implemented laws, such as the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), to counter financial terrorism.
 The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) provides guidance to business and industries, particularly around risk management and the identification of beneficial owners (UBOs).

 There are a number of anti-money laundering directives across EU member states that encourage a risk-based approach to identify bad actors.
 The EU regularly amends these directives to address the rapid changes in money laundering.

 For example, the 5th Anti-Laundering Directive (5AMLD) introduced new regulations around cryptocurrency and PEP lists.
 Most recently, the 6th Directive (6AMLD) increased the definition of offenses and the severity of punishments.
 It also heightened criminal liability; for example, aiding and abetting in money laundering is now a crime.
 Many individual European countries also have their own AML laws.

-Other European AML regulations you might be subject to include the Money Laundering and Terrorist Financing (Prevention) Act (Wwft) in the Netherlands and the Irish Criminal Justice (Money Laundering and Terrorist Financing) Act.
+Other European AML regulations you might be subject to include the Anti-Money Laundering and Anti-Terrorist Financing (Prevention) Act (Wwft) in the Netherlands and the Irish Criminal Justice (Money Laundering and Terrorist Financing) Act.